Skip to main content

 Will my leave affect my OPT eligibility?

-Get more information on requesting a health leave of absence from Cornell.
+Get more information from Cornell Health on requesting a health leave of absence from Cornell.

 Will a health leave affect my immigration status?